devoges/nicholasdevogel.com/content/author/admin/_index.md

 - Visitors
 ---

-Nicholas DeVogel is a PhD candidate of biostatistics at the Medical College of Wisconsin.
-His research interests include statistical genetics and clinical trials, as well as statistical applications to impact biomechanics.
+I'm a PhD candidate in biostatistics at the Medical College of Wisconsin.
+My primary research interests are in statistical genetics and clinical trials.
+I also work closely on the use of statistical methodolgy in the biomechanics field.